Island Bay Presbyterian Congregation seeks to take the way of Jesus into the wider community in a range of ways.

 Members of the congregation pack and transport the fruit and veges from Miramar to Berhampore.
 There, Bruce, Maria and the team take payments for the following week and give out ordered bags.

-Currently the Co-op is offering a free 8-week cooking course (“Kai Confidence”) every Tuesday between 4 and 6pm at Rintoul St Flats.
-It is very popular.
+The Co-op offers regular and free 8-week cooking courses (“Kai Confidence”) every Tuesday between 4 and 6pm at Rintoul St Flats.
+It is very popular!
 It aims to help those lacking confidence in cooking to build creativity in using the weekly order.
-Food is provided.
-Everyone eats together afterwards.
+Food is provided and everyone eats together afterwards.

-Kaibosh is an organisation which takes food that might otherwise be wasted and makes it available to charitable organisations.
-A team of five IBPC members (including the Community Minister) deliver and distribute Kaibosh food at Granville Flats with the help and support of the Kaitiaki (tenant leaders).
-Over the Summer period we are sponsor and supporting a bbq at the time of Kaibosh distribution to create a summer festive atmosphere and build community.
+Kaibosh is a lcoal organisation that takes food that might otherwise be wasted, and makes it available to charitable organisations.
+A team of five church members (including the Community Minister) deliver and distribute Kaibosh food at Granville Flats with the help and support of the Kaitiaki (tenant leaders).
+Over the summer period we are sponsor and supporting a bbq at the time of Kaibosh distribution to create a summer festive atmosphere and build community.
 We also support the residents of Rintoul St Flats who make Kaibosh food available there also.